 - 1. Are the exact machine type and models - 2.
-Have the same BIOS level - 3.
-Have the same adapters/attachments in the same locations - 4.
+Have the same BIOS level - Have the same adapters/attachments in the same locations - 4.
 Have the same address jumpers/terminators/cabling - 5.
-Have the same software versions and levels - Have the same software versions and levels Have the same Reference/Diagnostics Diskette (version) - 7.
-Have the same configuration options set in the system - 8.
+Have the same software versions and levels - Have the same Reference/Diagnostics Diskette (version) - Have the same configuration options set in the system - 8.
 Have the same setup for the operation system control files